praveek/launch.en/help/extension-reference/web/adobe-media-analytics-3x-for-audio-and-video-extension/overview.md

 >[!IMPORTANT]  The MA extension exports the APIs only when `window["CONFIGURED_VARIABLE_NAME"]` is undefined and does not override existing variables.

+1. **Media APIs:**&nbsp;`window["CONFIGURED_VARIABLE_NAME"].Media`

+    This exposes all the APIs and constants from Media SDK: [https://adobe-marketing-cloud.github.io/media-sdks/reference/javascript_3x/APIReference.html](https://adobe-marketing-cloud.github.io/media-sdks/reference/javascript_3x/APIReference.html)

-1. **Create Media Instance:**&nbsp;`window["CONFIGURED_VARIABLE_NAME"].Media.getInstance`
+1. **Create Media Tracker Instance:**&nbsp;`window["CONFIGURED_VARIABLE_NAME"].Media.getInstance`

-    **Return Value:** A `Media` instance which can be used for tracking.
+    **Return Value:** A `Media` tracker instance for tracking a media session.

-2. **Access Media Constants:**&nbsp;`window["CONFIGURED_VARIABLE_NAME"].Media`

-    This exposes all of the constants and static methods from the [`Media`](https://adobe-marketing-cloud.github.io/media-sdks/reference/javascript_3x/APIReference.html) class.

-    You can obtain the sample player here: [MA Sample Player](https://github.com/Adobe-Marketing-Cloud/media-sdks/tree/master/samples/launch/js/3.x).
-The sample player acts as a reference to showcase how to use the MA extension to support Media Analytics directly from a webapp.

-3. Create the Media instance as follows:

     ```javascript
     var Media = window["CONFIGURED_VARIABLE_NAME"].Media;

     var tracker = Media.getInstance();
     ```

+1. Using the Media tracker instance, follow the [JS API documentation](https://adobe-marketing-cloud.github.io/media-sdks/reference/javascript_3x/index.html) to implement media tracking.

+You can obtain the sample player here: [MA Sample Player](https://github.com/Adobe-Marketing-Cloud/media-sdks/tree/master/samples/launch/js/3.x).
+The sample player acts as a reference to showcase how to use the MA extension to support Media Analytics directly from a webapp.

 ### Using from other extensions